-During the three months ended March 31, 2022 and 2021, the Company granted restricted stock awards ("RSA") in lieu of cash payment for services performed.
+The Company granted restricted stock awards ("RSAs") in lieu of cash payment for services performed.
 The estimated fair value of the RSAs was based on the market value of the Company's common shares on the date of grant.
-During the three months ended March 31, 2022 and 2021, the Company granted fully vested RSAs of nil and 101,880, respectively, with a fair value of nil and \$279,000, respectively.
+There were no RSAs granted during the three and six months ended June 30, 2022.
+The Company granted fully vested RSAs of 101,880 with a fair value of \$279,000 during both the three and six months ended June 30, 2021.